How to Switch Insurance Agents

 Reasons for Switching Insurance Agents

-First, you will need to find an agent.
-The fastest way to find a new agent who sells insurance through the same insurance carrier you currently have is to go to your insurance carrier's website.
+If you think you're ready to make a switch, you'll first need to find an agent.
+The fastest way to find a new agent who sells insurance through the same insurance carrier you currently have is to go to your carrier's website.
 Most carriers have a "Find an Agent" link on their homepage.
-Input your zip code and a list of carriers in your area will generate.
+Input your ZIP code and the site will generate a list of carriers in your area.

 What If No Other Agents Appear in My Area?